Snyder’s Hope Theory: the Basics and Elements

 Snyder’s Hope Theory: this article provides a practical explanation of Snyder’s Hope Theory, developed by Charles Richard Snyder.
-After reading, you’ll understand the basics of this powerful psychology and personal development tool.
+Next to what it is (definition and meaning), this article also highlights the three elements, the difference between Pathways and Agency Thinking, the importance of Asking questions and the Hope Theory as an evaluation tool.
+Enjoy reading!

 What is Snyder’s Hope Theory?